-- We believe children learn and master new skills through a variety of play and educational experiences. - We support and enhance Kindergarten readiness by providing and creating opportunities for children to learn and experience new things through physical activity, social experience, hands-on participatory activity and choice. - The curriculum includes a variety of age and developmentally appropriate group and individual activities (structured and non-structured). - The program provides the children with the space and time to discover. - We provide the children with supportive and encouraging staff, striving to assist children in developing and maintaining a positive self-image and encourage children to take responsibility for themselves and their actions while learning social skills, such as problem solving and cooperation with others.
+- We believe children learn through play, exploration, and discovery.
+We have an integrated approach to our play-based curriculum, focusing on children's development and emerging interests. - We support and enhance the school day by providing and creating opportunities for children and youth to learn and experience new things through physical activity, social experience, hands-on participatory activity, and choice. - The curriculum includes a variety of age and developmentally appropriate group and individual activities, both structured and non-structured. - The program provides the children with the space and time to discover and learn and practice new skills. - We believe the staff enhance children's play in the role of facilitator, guide, partners, and initiators. - We provide the children and youth with supportive and encouraging staff, striving to assist children in developing and maintaining a positive self-image and encourage children to take responsibility for themselves and their actions while learning social skills, such as problem solving and cooperation with others.